 When the petition from the employer has been approved, if applying to a US consulate for entry permission, the employee will need to make an appointment at a US consulate or embassy in their country of residence and attend a visa interview.
 If already in the US under a different visa category, the application will be for a change of status.

 It is the caseload of the consular post that will largely determine the processing time, as well as the quality of the submission and supporting documents.

 How long is the L1 visa processing time?

-Generally, the average L1 visa application time can be between six months to a year, depending on the consulate or embassy the application is filed at and the quality and circumstances of the application.
+Generally, the average L1 visa application time can be between 2 to 4 months, depending on the consulate or embassy the application is filed at and the quality and circumstances of the application.
 This is usually no difference in the processing times between the L1A and L1B classifications.

-If approved and the applicant is outside the US, the next stage is to attend a visa interview at the US consular post in the country where they filed the petition, which can take a further six months.
+If approved and the applicant is outside the US, the next stage is to attend a visa interview at the US consular post in the country where they filed the petition.

 L1 visa premium processing

 The L1 premium processing service is available for a fee where an expedited decision is needed.
 This official USCIS service reduces the processing time of the initial I-129 petition to just 15 days.
 The fee for this service is $2500 and the employer must file a Form I-907, Request for Premium Processing Service, along with their Form I-129.
 The USCIS is obligated to process the application in the 15 calendar days or the fee will be refunded.

 When the USCIS assess the application it will either be approved, rejected or in many cases they may send an RFE – a Request for Evidence.
 This will inevitably delay the application processing time.